 This course provides an overview of essential concepts related to culture and cross-cultural perspectives.
 Linkages between theory and practice in multicultural education are emphasized.
-The overreaching goal of this course is designed to develop culture awareness, and promote intercultural understanding in order to function effectively in a multicultural educational setting.
+The

 MAE 510 - Information Systems in Education

 This course explores the components of a quality information system, as well as, key education information systems in world communities at the national, state/province, and district levels.
 E-learning services are also explored, as support provided to schools and school districts, military and corporate training facilities, and the community.
 Impacts of information systems on education and training policies and instruction are investigated.